Genomic Expression Archive

 Two-color microarray experiment

-At the moment GEA submission interface only supports one type of two-color workflow (see graphic here), where two samples are connected with one common raw data file, which includes both channels.
+At the moment GEA submission interface only supports one type of two-color workflow (see example here), where two samples are connected with one common raw data file, which includes both channels.
 If you select the dual-channel option in the IDF tab, it will expect that you provide one file for the two samples that were hybridized together.
 Some recent two-color microarray technologies generate two separate raw data files (usually one for each channel), which will cause validation to fail (if you connect a single file per sample).
+If you have separate files for each channel, please contact GEA team.

 Single-cell sequencing experiment

-Refer to ArrayExpress Single-cell submission guide.
+Refer to Single-cell submission guide.
 Please contact GEA team to upload any additional files for custom spike-ins or to facilitate data analysis.

 More than one technology per experiment